iai-group/arXivDigest/scripts/README.md

   -k K                  number of top Elasticsearch query results (top-k) to take into consideration when finding profile candidates for a user (default: 50)
   --max-edit-distance MAX_EDIT_DISTANCE
-                        max edit distance between a user's name and a suggestion (default: 1)
+                        max edit distance between a user's name and a suggestion (default: 1) --output OUTPUT       if provided, suggestions are not stored in the database, but are instead written to this path in a TREC suggestion format (suggestions are also generated for all users) (default: None)
 ```

 The generated suggestions will be shown to the users in a modal upon login.